 19. Provision for reinstatement cost

-In the previous financial year, the Group recognised a provision for reinstatement cost which amounted to \$122,000.
-The provision is estimated based on the best estimate of the expenditure required to dismantle and restore a leasehold land back to its original condition.
+Provision for reinstatement cost which amounted to \$122,000 is estimated based on the best estimate of the expenditure required to dismantle and restore a leasehold building back to its original condition.

 20. Share capital